What People Say

 Thank you for your Brain Program.
 As we spoke on the way home we realized we would never be the same again.
 We are not exactly sure what we will be, but we now have the tools that we can use to begin to change.
 Only time will tell where we will end up.
 The most valuable gift you gave us was an exhibit of a person working efficiently out of her brain's area of energy advantage.
 We watched you plow through many hours of intense lectures, but instead of showing signs of exhaustion you only became more effective, more energized, and more eloquent as the hours wore on.
 We will remember that picture even more than we remember your words.

 Karen Fisher (Assisted Living Facility), Oregon

 You have some fans here on this planet!
-I recently purchased an audio set of your original animal allegories (Adventures of the Jungle Bully and other Legends) at the hospital gift shop.
+I recently purchased an audio set of your original animal allegories (Legends of the Wild) at the hospital gift shop.
 We listened to some of your stories in the car on the way to Healdsburg.
 They are incredibly lovely!
 Even my husband was enthralled!

 —Sally Holiday-Taylor, St. Helena, California